-I’ve been making interactive stories in some form for a long time, starting in childhood when I would script, film, and make my siblings act in short, often terrible, movies.
-Eventually I switched mediums, earning a B.A. in English while minoring in computer science, and for a few years channelled my narrative energy into a role as a non-profit grant writer and development officer.
+I started making interactive stories in childhood, when I would script, film, and make my siblings act in short, terrible movies.
+Eventually I switched mediums, earning a B.A. in English while minoring in computer science, and for a few years channelled my narrative energy into work as a non-profit grant writer and development officer.

-I returned to school to earn an M.A. in Digital Humanities and a Ph.D. in English because I wanted to know more about stories—how humans have always spun our cultures out of narratives and how digital spaces shape that process in unexpected ways.
+I earned an M.A. in Digital Humanities and a Ph.D. in English because I wanted to explore the deep structure of interactivity—how humans have always spun our cultures out of narratives and how digital spaces and technology shape and invoke that process in unexpected ways.

-In studying everything from Python coding conventions to 19th-century American poems, I discovered that stories invite reader engagement and code invites user interaction in much the same way, and I’ve spent the last several years experimenting with their overlapping structures.
-I redesigned traditional stories such as Moby-Dick as digital experiences, collaboratively created an augmented reality app for a 19th-century painting, and turned Emily Dickinson’s unfinished poems into clickable objects.
+Recently I redesigned traditional stories such as Moby-Dick as digital experiences, collaboratively created an augmented reality app for a 19th-century painting, and turned Emily Dickinson’s unfinished poems into user-centered objects.
 My work has been supported by Emory University, the Bill and Carol Fox Center for Humanistic Inquiry, and the Andrew W. Mellon Foundation.

 I spend my free time exploring parks, gardens, and museums (from the wilds of my living room since 2020), assembling Billy bookshelves from IKEA, and limiting my excess computer time mostly to keep from adopting more dogs than my house will currently hold.